Angel Tree Christmas Assistance

 What is Angel Tree?

 Angel Tree is a unique holiday assistance program that connects a generous individual or group with a deserving child (or “Angel”) in need.
-Parents can sign up for assistance in the fall and pick up their Angels’ gifts in December.
-Angel adoption takes place during November and December.
+Sign up for assistance in late October, and your Angels’ gifts will be ready to pick up on distribution day in mid-December.
+Angel adoption takes place after Thanksgiving for several weeks at Castleton Square Mall, Greenwood Park Mall, and the Indiana History Center in downtown Indy.

 In an effort to expand our ministries to provide both vital needs and a joyful Christmas to underprivileged children, we were proud to introduce Angel Tree to Central Indiana in 2015.
 Many children in our community return to school after the holidays in worn out uniforms, insufficient winter clothing, or needing school supplies replenished.
 Angel Tree is a traditional Salvation Army program designed to enable community members to personally provide these vital items to specific children in need.